-The AONB is not a planning authority, however the AONB and the AONB Management Plan are material planning matters.
-The Planning Protocol provides the framework for the AONB Partnership to contribute to the evolution of planning policies and the determination of planning applications.
+The National Landscape is not a planning authority, however the National Landscape and the National Landscape Management Plan are material planning matters.
+The Planning Protocol provides the framework for the National Landscape Partnership to contribute to the evolution of planning policies and the determination of planning applications.
 This means we provide responses to all relevant policy consultations, at both national and local authority levels.

-We normally only comment on major applications that involve 10 or more dwellings or 0.5 hectares or greater of land, and proposals that would have a significant effect on the AONB or create an unwelcome precedent.
+We normally only comment on major applications that involve 10 or more dwellings or 0.5 hectares or greater of land, and proposals that would have a significant effect on the National Landscape or create an unwelcome precedent.

 The Right Tree, Right Place

 Tree planting is being widely promoted as a means of capturing carbon – carbon sequestration – and there is a lot more to it than just putting any young tree into the ground somewhere.

 In the sensitive landscapes of the Areas of Outstanding Natural Beauty and National Parks it is crucial that landscape character is taken into account when considering tree planting, or any other activity to lock up carbon.

 This National Landscape has experienced the unintended adverse impacts of other, earlier, well intended initiatives to increase hedge planting for wildlife.
 Hedges are not typical of the open downlands of this National Landscape.

 Extensive roadside planting of hedges over the past couple of decades means that some roads (eg B3081, B3078) have now become green tunnels, and the views that drivers and passengers used to enjoy across the open and expansive downlands are blocked by hedges that have little habitat value as they have not been laid or planted thick enough.